• Home

 After removing the scratches and dents, dust off the dust particles to remain with a plain surface.
 After everything checks, you can repaint or restain the wood as it was before, leaving you with shiny, good-looking furniture, just as it was new.

 The above are some of the processes you can practice to repair your cracked or dented furniture.
-As you can see from the list, you don’t require as many tools as carpenters do.
+As you can see from the list, you don’t require as many tools as carpenters do to fix cracked wood furniture correctly.

 Just a few, and you are good to go.
 If the damage is worse, you can consider checking on a carpenter to replace the part or opt to purchase new furniture.